f5devcentral/access-labs/class4/module2/lab03.rst

     |image032|

-This concludes our lab on modifing a webtop via automation.
+This concludes our lab on modifying a webtop via automation.

    |image000|